Vanderbilt Institutional Biosafety Committee Best Practices

 - Absorbent paper towels

 - Autoclavable biohazard bags

 - Laminated clean-up procedure card

 When working with small containers of biological materials at the bench or in the biosafety cabinet, disinfectant, paper towels, and a biohazardous waste receptacle should be readily available in order to clean and disinfect the area at the end of the procedure.
-Spills at the bench or in the BSC are not likely to involve broken glass.
 In most cases, you should have everything you need to clean up a spill.
 The basic steps for cleaning up this kind of spill safely include:

 - Stop your procedure and assess the scene.
-Determine what was spilled and where did the contamination go.
-(If the spill ended up on the floor or outside the BSC, use the procedure listed below.)
+Determine what was spilled and where the contamination went.
+(If the spill ended up on the floor, outside the BSC, or involved broken glass, use the procedure listed below.)

 - Assess your gloves and lab coat for contamination.
-If these items got contaminated, replace them before proceeding with cleanup.
+If these items became contaminated, replace them before proceeding with cleanup.

 - Wet a paper towel with disinfectant and then carefully blot up the visible contamination.
 Discard towel as biohazardous waste.